 You’d like to remain level for personal comfort.
 No one likes sleeping on a leaning bed or watching your food slide off the table.
-A more solid reason to keep level is to maintain an important appliance: Your refrigerator.
+Parking on an uneven surface will put more pressure on your tires and potentially your undercarriage or chassis.
+This pressure could cause your tires to wear down more quickly or need repairs that will be costly.

 Now that we know the importance of staying level, we need an easy way to achieve it.
 If you’re lucky, your RV will have built-in hydraulic or electric levelers with stabilizers, but for the rest of us, we’ll have to do it the old-fashioned way with blocks.